-We create a div for the app and cloak it.
+We create a div for the

-Inside, we have a text input with a model bound using the lazy modifier to the data "search".
-The lazy modifier means that the model is only going to be set when the user presses Return or Tab or otherwise moves focus away from the input control.

-We create a row container, and in it put a report using the "History" report with a filter bound to use the data "search" as the ProductName, and to use a fixed duration of one week.
-Change events are handled by the method selectedObjectChange d.
+app and cloak it.

+Inside, we have a text

+input with a model

+bound using the lazy

+modifier to the data

+"search".
+The lazy

+<input id="searchName"

+modifier means that the

+placeholder="Search for a product"

+model is only going to

+v-model.lazy="search">

+be set when the user

+presses Return or Tab or

+otherwise moves focus

+away from the input

+control.

+We create a row

+container, and in it put a

+report using the

+"History" report with a